 This means that freelancers need to constantly promote their services, network with potential clients, and actively seek out new business opportunities.

-Freelancers need to be skilled in marketing themselves and their services.
+Freelancers must skillfully market themselves.
 This involves creating a strong online presence through social media, website, and portfolio, as well as building a reputation through client reviews and testimonials.

 Freelancers may also need to invest time and money in advertising and networking events to reach and establish relationships with potential clients.